DanielHoj/me3cs/README.md

 ### Outliers, Be gone:

-The ``outliers_detection`` module provides an easy way of removing variable or observational outliers.
+The ``outliers_detection`` module provides an easy way of removing observational outliers.

 If you want to remove the observation with the highest hotelling $T\^2$ value from the diagnostics results, you can call the: